vdesabou/kafka-docker-playground-docs/docs/playground connector.md

 🔍 Look at what is running
   status                  is it RUNNING, and if not, the full stack trace
+  error-recommendations   suggested fixes for a failed fully managed connector
   show-config             the configuration actually applied
   logs                    tail connect logs, filtered and followed
   show-lag                consumer lag of a sink, until it reaches zero